AdamSobieski/Argumentation/README.md

 Handlebars templates have a content type of `text/x-handlebars-template` and Jinja templates `text/jinja`.

-## Semantic Web
+## Knowledge Graphs

-In addition to the markup-based solution shown above for representing arguments and their templates, knowledge graphs could be of use.
-Knowledge graphs could utilize [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/), the `cid:` URL scheme, to reference contents in other parts of those MIME messages containing the knowledge graphs.
+In addition to the markup-based solution for representing arguments and their templates, [knowledge graphs](https://en.wikipedia.org/wiki/Knowledge_graph) could be of use.
+Knowledge graphs could utilize [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/), the `cid:` URL scheme, to reference other parts of those MIME messages containing them.